In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 Botanic Gardens

 The first time I visited Singapore was in 2011, and I didn’t visit much since I only stayed in the city for a few hours.
 One thing I do remember is the Botanic Gardens.
-If you like nature and do not mind spending time under the oppressive tropical sun, you can not miss this paradise.
+If you like nature, you cannot miss this paradise.

 Founded in the mid-1800s, the Botanic Gardens are now a UNESCO World Heritage Site.
 The main attraction is the orchid garden, a truly incredible place if you love flowers.